When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Expiration Date: December 31, 2018

 Compassionate caring can cause a helper to relive the experience of the client and even duplicate the client’s symptoms.
 This course covers the impact of burnout and reviews practical suggestions for integrating self-care strategies into one’s life to increase psychological well-being.
 This course is also valuable to leaders who want to build a resilient workplace.
 With an understanding that everyone experiences stress, this course begins by identifying stressors and contributors to job burnout.
-To provide the nurse with tools to self-care and prevent burnout and compassion fatigue, the FABULOUS Principle, a framework that identifies eight protective factors that build resilience and prevent compassion fatigue, is presented.
+To provide the nurse (including the certified case manager nurse) with tools to self-care and prevent burnout and compassion fatigue, the FABULOUS Principle, a framework that identifies eight protective factors that build resilience and prevent compassion fatigue, is presented.

 This course is an extraction of and should not be taken with, N1658 Death, Dying, and Bereavement, 3rd Edition (30 contact hours).